olesku/eventhub-jsclient/README.md

 const evClient = new Eventhub("ws://myeventhubserver.com", "myAuthToken");

 evClient.connect().then(res => {
-	evClient.publish("my/topic", "This is a test message!");
+	evClient.publish("my/topic", "This is a test message!", {
+		ttl: 3600 // This message expires from the cache after 1 hour.
+	});
 }).catch(err => {
 	console.log(`Error connecting to Eventhub: ${err}`);
 });